Trissolcus basalis: Description

 Like other species of Trissolcus, T. basalis is small (around 2mm long), mostly black in colour, and females have clubbed antennae.
 Trissolcus basalis can be separated from other nearctic Trissolcus species by the presence of coriaceous microsculpture on the mesoscutellum, pustulate setal bases, shallowly impressed episternal foveae on the mesopleuron, and an incomplete netrion sulcus.

 Life cycle

 Trissolcus basalis is a solitary endoparasitoid, completing development within the eggs of pentatomid bugs.
 Females use their clubbed-shape antennae to palpate eggs laid by their primary host, Nezara viridula.
 When ready to oviposit, the female faces away from the egg and backs into it, inserting her ovipositor through the wall of the egg.
-Once finished ovipositing, the female withdraws her ovipositor and wipes the tip across the egg surface to mark the egg.
-After adults have completed development, males emerge first followed by females a couple of days later.
+Once finished ovipositing, the female withdraws her ovipositor and wipes the tip across the egg surface to mark the egg also with pheromones.
+Female wasps defend the eggs they have already parasitized.
+After adults have completed development, males emerge from unfertilized eggs first followed by females a couple of days later.
 Males mate with females as they emerge from the egg.